Effect of tourism on marine mammals

 We can all play our part in making marine mammal viewing in New Zealand sustainable now and into the future.

-Recreational boat operators: Learn more about boating around marine mammals.
+Recreational boat operators can learn more about boating around marine mammals.

 Activity: Waka tours from Kaiteriteri & in Abel Tasman National Park